MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 - A Hyper-V VM with configuration version 8.0 or greater.
 - An Intel processor with VT-x and EPT technology.

-## Procedure to configure a nested VM as a host
+## Procedure - configure a nested VM as a host

 Enable the nested virtualization on a VM and then configure it as a host.
 Administrators/delegated administrators can configure nested virtualization by using VMM.
 Use the following two procedures: